 Racist remarks or other race discrimination has no place in society or the workplace.
 If you are or have experienced racial discrimination on the job, you don’t have to allow this treatment to continue, nor should you.
 If it happened to you, it probably happened to someone else and may continue happening if you don’t use your voice to speak up.

 We understand that this can be difficult to do, but please know that you are not alone.
 The employment law attorneys at Aegis Law Firm are here to stand in your corner and fight on your behalf.

-Contact our Irvine race discrimination lawyers at (800) 543-4829 for a free consultation to learn more about your legal options.
+Contact our Orange County race discrimination lawyers at (800) 543-4829 for a free consultation to learn more about your legal options.